valkey-io/valkey-doc/docs/reference/clients.md

 able to process new messages fast enough.

 Both conditions will cause the client output buffer to grow and consume more and more memory.
-For this reason by default Redis sets limits to the output buffer size for different kind of clients.
+For this reason by default Sets limits to the output buffer size for different kind of clients.
 When the limit is reached the client connection is closed and the event logged in the Redis log file.